simp/pupmod-simp-simpkv/README.md

 * SIMP Puppet modules are generally intended to be used on a Red Hat Enterprise Linux-compatible distribution such as EL6 and EL7.

-* libkv's file plugin is only guaranteed to work on local filesystems.
+* simpkv's file plugin is only guaranteed to work on local filesystems.
 It may not work on shared filesystems, such as NFS.

-* `libkv` only supports the use of binary data for the value when that data is a Puppet `Binary`.
+* `simpkv` only supports the use of binary data for the value when that data is a Puppet `Binary`.
 It does not support binary data which is a sub-element of a more complex value type (e.g.  `Array[Binary]` or `Hash` that has a key or value that is a `Binary`).